To learn more, visit 2023 Course and subject delivery.

 - sketch and manipulate hyperbolic and inverse hyperbolic functions

-- evaluate integrals using trigonometric and hyperbolic substitutions, partial fractions, integration by parts and the complex exponential;
+- evaluate integrals using integration by parts and substitution, in particular using trigonometric and hyperbolic substitutions, and partial fractions

 - calculate partial derivatives and gradients for functions of two or more variables, and use these to find maxima and minima

 - write a simple mathematical proof

 - problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies

 - analytical skills: the ability to construct and express logical arguments and to work in abstract or general terms to increase the clarity and efficiency of analysis

 - collaborative skills: the ability to work in a team